ahoymarcus/my-javascript-bookshelf/README.md

-# Library - JavaScript OOP Project
+# My JavaScript Bookshelf - OOP Project

 <br />

-This project aims to model a personal book library using JavaScript and the Object Oriented Program Paradigm.
+This project aims to model a personal library using JavaScript and the Object Oriented Program Paradigm.

 <br />